luky1400/Mindbug-online/README.md

 ## Bugs - frontend

-- For Knightmare card, I dont see green actual strength if it is higher than normal.
+- In Knightmare, Steamforger cards, I dont see green actual strength if it is higher than normal.
 - (Opponents cards laid out can be selected for target attack but they have no blue border when selected.)
+- I see FRENZY above Hyenix card when deciding whether to play it or not.

 ## Documentation notes